ptrpfa/VitalSourceCrawler/README.md

 ###### # 2 Saved book

 This program outputs each page of your book into a sizable PNG image.
 As such, the images may take up some space on your computer.
-Additionally, there are currently no in-built functions to export the downloaded PNG images into a PDF file.
-However, you can easily find PNG to PDF converters online or even build your own one!

 ###### # 3 Exported PDF